Code-Institute-Submissions/Ms3-project-3/README.md

 * As a First Time Visitor, I want to easily understand the main purpose of the site
 * When I visit this site for the first time, I want to be able to easily navigate throughout the site to find content.
     - At the top of the page there is a navigation bar, each link describes what the page contents of.
+    - The user can always press on the "Home" link in the navigation bar or the "NB" icon to be redirected the homepage.
+    - When there is content below the visible page there is a pulsating arrow pointing downwards to indicate there is more to show on this page.
+* When I visit this site for the first time, I want to get a good understanding of what the page is about.
+    - The background image for the whole page is of a workspace with a headline reading: "Keep an eye on what you should do.".
+Indicating that this page is used to observe ones tasks.
+    - The name of the website is called "notebook".
+Indicitaing that this is about keeping notes.
+* When I visit this site for the first time, I want to it to be easy to register as a new user.
+    - For first time users, or users who hasn't yet logged in, there is only three options in the top navigation bar; Home, Log in and Register.
+There is also a log in and reigster link in the center of the homepage.
-* When I visit this site for the first time, I want to get a professional presentation of the person which the site is created by.
+* When I visit this site for the first time, I want to get a professional presentation of the site with no or very little bugs.
     - I've done a lot of bug testing to make sure that the user is left with a site that is well-working.
     - I went for a clean look that doesn't contain irrelevant information or annoying colors and images.

 ## Returning Visitor Goals

-* As a Returning Visitor, I want to come back and edit, create notes.
+* As a Returning Visitor, I want to be able to edit, delete and create notes.
+    - Notes can easily be created via a page that is reachable from the top navigation bar, called "new note".
+Here users can set note "name", description, due date and if it's urgent.
+    - Each note can be edited or deleted by opening the note via the "notes" page.
+* As a Returning Visitor, I want to know if a note is urgent or not.
+    - Each note has the possibility to enable an urgent mark to indicate that this particular note needs to be adressed very soon.
+The urgent mark will show next to note without having to open it.
 * As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
-* As a Returning Visitor, I want to find community links.
+    - At the bottom of the homepage there is contact form which the user can use to get in contact with the creator of the page.

 ##  Frequent User Goals

+* As a Frequent Visitor, I want to make sure that an admin that can reach my notes and make changes if I for some reason cannot.
+    - There is a Admin login that holds all notes created.
+Here he or she can edit or remove every single note.
+* As a Frequent Visitor, I want a profile page that I can edit.
+    - There is a profile page that in the future could hold an image as a profile picture.
+* As a Frequent Visitor, I want to find community links so that I can join and interact with others.
+    - The Facebook, Instagram and Twitter page can be found at the bottom of the homepage.
+The community links is not enabled since there is no community yet.

 ## Here is some examples of bugs that I encounterd during testing: